Property Ownership Options

 Finally, you should also consider purchasing your French home through a property company as this also offers the possibility of getting around the entrenched inheritance rights of children.

-In order to enter into a PACS you need to visit your local notaire to start the formalities and prepare the agreement.
+In order to enter into a PACS you would be best advised to visit your local notaire to start the formalities and prepare the agreement.

 If you would like to receive regular information on French taxes, French property ownership and living in France, then you can register to receive our free monthly Newsletter.